ampproject/amphtml/contributing/building-an-amp-extension.md

 - **Warning**: Only use amp-elements for creating placeholders that require external resource loading.
 This allows runtime to create this early but still defer the resource loading and management to AMP resources manager.
-Don’t create or load heavyweight resources (e.g. iframe…).
+Don't create or load heavyweight resources (e.g. iframe…).
 - **Example Usage**: amp-instagram.